umarhassan-mitodl/wgs.151-spring-2016/content/pages/readings.md

 {{< tdopen >}}

-Johnson, Paula A. MD, MPH, and Rachael S. Fulp, MPH. "[Racial and Ethnic Disparities in Coronary Heart Disease in Women; Prevention, Treatment, and Needed Interventions](http://dx.doi.org/10.1016/S1049-3867(02)00148-2)." _Women's Health Issues_ 12, no. 5 (2002): 252–71.
+Johnson, Paula A. MD, MPH, and Rachael S. Fulp, MPH. "{{% resource_link "03b6f85f-b551-43b7-bb5a-303a76a8f6f4" "Racial and Ethnic Disparities in Coronary Heart Disease in Women; Prevention, Treatment, and Needed Interventions" %}}." _Women's Health Issues_ 12, no. 5 (2002): 252–71.

 ### Skim

-Grodstein, Francine, ScD, JoAnn E. Manson, MD, et al. "[A Prospective, Observational Study Of Postmenopausal Hormone Therapy and Primary Prevention of Cardiovascular Disease](http://dx.doi.org/10.7326/0003-4819-133-12-200012190-00008)." _Annals of Internal Medicine_ 133, no. 12 (2000): 933–41.
+Grodstein, Francine, ScD, JoAnn E. Manson, MD, et al. "{{% resource_link "ffbd1598-df2a-4c22-a205-ece06406397e" "A Prospective, Observational Study Of Postmenopausal Hormone Therapy and Primary Prevention of Cardiovascular Disease" %}}." _Annals of Internal Medicine_ 133, no. 12 (2000): 933–41.

-Writing Group for the Women's Health Investigators. "[Risks And Benefits of Estrogen Plus Progestin in Healthy Postmenopausal Women](http://dx.doi.org/10.1001/jama.288.3.321)." _The Journal of the American Medical Association_ 288, no. 3 (2002): 321–33.
+Writing Group for the Women's Health Investigators. "{{% resource_link "ef47c5c7-9c88-4f0e-821f-70bd993b533d" "Risks And Benefits of Estrogen Plus Progestin in Healthy Postmenopausal Women" %}}." _The Journal of the American Medical Association_ 288, no. 3 (2002): 321–33.

 _Optional (further detail on study designs)_